Caioasc/my-personal-website/README.md

 └── ...
 ```

+## 🚀 Deployment & Release Process

+This project uses **semantic-release** for all versioning and release automation.
+Manual versioning or releases are deprecated and should not be used.

+### Automated Release Workflow
+- Every push to `main` triggers the semantic-release workflow.
+- The workflow analyzes commit messages, determines the next version, updates `package.json` and `CHANGELOG.md`, creates a GitHub release, and pushes changes back to the repository.
+- **Do not manually edit the version in `package.json` or create releases/tags.**
+- The legacy manual release workflow is deprecated and should not be used for production releases.

+See `.github/workflows/semantic-release.yml` and `.releaserc.json` for configuration details.

 ## 🚀 Deployment

 This project is configured for deployment on Hostinger using MCP (Model Context Protocol) for automation.